elpamsoft-com/UDMPro-Recovery/README.md

 My Dream Machine Pro is not booting what is wrong?

 ### 1. Not booting after an update
 Power cycle the UDM and see if it boots.
-If still broken, remove the power cable for 20min and try boot agin.
+If still broken, remove the power cable for 20min and try boot again.

 ### 2. Little bit bricked
 Try the official "Reset" button recovery procedure.